KevinA2505/VastVoid/README.md

 The core game classes now live in separate modules within `src` and are initialized from a single entry point (`main.py`).

+You can select any planet and choose **Visit planet** to land on its surface and explore a procedurally generated map.
+Press `Escape` or use the *Take Off* button to return to space.

 ## Character creation

 When starting the game you can personalise the player by entering a name,